 Around the turn of the millennium, many of the wineries that grow grapes in the surrounding mountains began opening tasting rooms in the city.
-The Urban Wine Trail refers to about 28 tasting rooms located within just a couple blocks from each other in the downtown area.
-It’s not only an excellent way to try the spectacular wines that this area is known for, but it’s a treat to get to know what defines this interesting and beautiful city.
+The Urban Wine Trail refers to over 20 tasting rooms located within just a couple blocks from each other in the downtown area.
+It’s not only an excellent way to try the spectacular wines this area is known for, but it’s also a treat to get to know what defines this exciting and beautiful city.

-The Urban Wine Trail is popular for wine enthusiasts that want to taste the spectacular wines of this region without having to drive about 45 minutes northeast of the city to visit the wineries.
-Instead, you can head just downtown and taste your heart out while enjoying the art, culture, food, and beer of Santa Barbara in addition to the wine.
+The Urban Wine Trail is popular for wine enthusiasts who want to taste this region’s spectacular wines without having to drive about 45 minutes northeast of the city to visit the wineries themselves.
+Instead, you can head just downtown and taste your heart out while enjoying the art, culture, food and beer of Santa Barbara in addition to the wine.

-The concentration of wineries, fine dining, and West Coast vibes make for a very interesting culture in downtown Santa Barbara.
-Most wineries offer 4 to 6 tastings for around $15-$25.
+The concentration of wineries, fine dining and West Coast vibes make for a very interesting culture in downtown Santa Barbara.
+Most wineries offer four to six tastings for around $25-$35.
 One of the most eclectic spots where you can start tasting is a neighborhood referred to as the Funk Zone.
-It’s very modern, featuring converted warehouses, graffiti murals, and other unique art pieces.
+It’s very modern, featuring converted warehouses, graffiti murals and other unique art pieces.
 When your taste buds need a break, pay a visit to area boutiques and art galleries.

-It’s impossible to fully savor all 28 wineries in just one day, but here are some of our favorites, where the ambiance and fine wines are exquisitely paired.
+It’s impossible to fully savor all wineries along the Urban Wine Trail in just one day, but here are some of our favorites, where the ambiance and fine wines are exquisitely paired.

-The Aussie winemaker at Area 5.1 is known especially for his phenomenal dessert wines, and Au Bon Climate is praised for its Chardonnays and Pinots.
-The fresh, youthful atmosphere at Municipal Winemakers pairs nicely with their lighter rosés, dark reds and Grenache.
+The Aussie winemaker at Area 5.1 is known especially for his phenomenal dessert wines, and Au Bon Climate is praised for its chardonnays and pinots.
+The fresh, youthful atmosphere at Municipal Winemakers pairs nicely with the lighter rosés, dark reds and grenache.
 The Grassini Family Vineyards focus on Bordeaux varietals.
-And last but not least, cheers with a refreshing Rosé at Margerum Wine Co.
+And last but not least, cheers with a refreshing rosé at Margerum Wine Co.

 There is also a burgeoning craft-brew scene in Santa Barbara, and if you have some beer drinkers in the group, a great place to make everyone happy with their stunning beer and wine selection is Corks and Crowns.

 Pick up a map at the Downtown Visitor Center and plan your trip around upcoming events.
-Parking downtown is about $9 a day and if you plan on purchasing several bottles but not drinking much it’s worth driving so you can stash your wine in the car.
+Parking downtown is about $2.50 per hour (the first 75 minutes are free!) and if you plan on purchasing several bottles, but not drinking much, it’s worth driving so you can stash your wine in the car.
 Otherwise, we recommend checking out the list of transportation options or guided wine tours.
 The most popular time to visit Santa Barbara is during the summer, but the temperate climate and friendly locals make it a wonderful year-round destination.